 Why Am I So Anxious?

-One of the first steps in being able to break that cycle is understanding where it might come from.
+One of the first steps in understanding how to stop anxiety is recognizing where it might come from.
 There is some compelling evidence that for some people, the propensity to worry begins before they are even born.

 There’s a considerable amount of research on the impact of maternal prenatal stress on the unborn child.
 Some particularly compelling research shows that maternal anxiety can have a direct impact on fetal development.
 One consequence of worrying throughout pregnancy could be that the infant also develops anxiety.
 And an anxious infant just might become an anxious adult.

-You can’t change what happens before your birth, but understanding it can help you make essential changes later.
+You can’t change what happens before your birth, but understanding how to stop anxiety can help you make essential changes later.
 There are so many internal and external factors that shape your emotional tendencies, including your overall level of anxiety.

 If you are a constant worrier, you may be faced with friends and family who tell you to “just push past it,” or that “you need to calm down.”
 That is a lot easier said than done, as a series of longitudinal studies has shown.
 These studies, which follow people for many years, suggest that some brains are simply wired to worry.
 They are bombarded throughout their lives with signals that tell their bodies to go on high alert.
 If this is you, I’m sure you’d love to stop feeling “anxious for nothing,” but no matter what you try you can’t seem to let these fears go.